kushal9897/oidc/README.md

 ## 🤝 Contributing

+**For GitHub:**
 1. Fork the repository
 2. Create a feature branch
 3. Make changes in the appropriate namespace directory
+4. Submit a pull request to `main` branch
+5. GitHub Actions will automatically validate and deploy changes

+**For GitLab:**
+1. Fork the repository
+2. Create a feature branch
+3. Make changes in the appropriate namespace directory
 4. Submit a merge request to `main` branch
-5. Pipeline will automatically validate and deploy changes
+5. GitLab CI/CD will automatically validate and deploy changes

 ## 📝 Best Practices